dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR11.md

 ## 记忆时间

+## 目录

+0101 Establishing the Foundation for Drawing Standards

+0103 Building the Real World One Block at a Time

 ## 0101.
 Establishing the Foundation for Drawing Standards

 Well-established drawing standards ensure that your drawings all look the same when they are presented to the client, and they can make it easier to: Train new drafters and other professionals on your company's standards that use AutoCAD; Identify which drawing and externally referenced files are associated with a project; Determine the purpose of a named object in a drawing; Share project files with clients and contractors because your standards are well defined.